-THE INTERN: The PGPF fiscal policy intern will conduct original research as part of a project to study issues related to the national debt and fiscal policy.
-Topics covered by this work may include how policymakers can manage the national debt, the role of federal trust funds, market demand for Treasury bonds, and indicators that can be used to inform fiscal policy choices.
+THE INTERN: The PGPF fiscal policy intern will conduct original research on a variety of potential subjects related to fiscal policy—which could include tax reform, public investment, or safety net programs—with a focus on how policy changes would impact the American people.
 The intern will be a fully engaged member of CAP’s Economic Policy Team working under the Director of Fiscal Policy.
 Interns on the Economic Policy team are encouraged to take full advantage of the many events at CAP, as well as events, briefings, and hearings that take place on Capitol Hill and throughout Washington, DC.

 THE ORGANIZATION: The Committee for a Responsible Federal Budget (CRFB) is a bipartisan, nonprofit organization committed to educating the public about issues that have significant fiscal policy impact.
 The Committee is made up of some of the nation's leading budget experts, including many of the past Chairmen and Directors of the Congressional Budget Committees, the Congressional Budget Office, the Office of Management and Budget, and the Federal Reserve Board.

-THE INTERN: This coming summer, CRFB will be doing extensive analysis of fiscal policy developments in Washington, D.C., and on the presidential campaign trail.
+THE INTERN: This coming summer, CRFB will be doing extensive analysis of fiscal policy developments as they unfold in Washington, D.C, particularly keeping track of major legislation promoted by the new President and new Congress.
 We will be researching options to reduce future deficits with a focus on health care and tax reforms, and pushing the national conversation toward ensuring long-term fiscal sustainability.
-Interns will work under the supervision of Senior Policy Analyst Tyler Evilsizer, and will play a vital role in the daily process of writing blogs for CRFB’s The Bottom Line, helping to research and write policy papers, and assisting the outreach staff in building broad support inside and outside of Washington for enacting and sticking to deficit reduction agreements.
+Interns will work under the supervision of Research Manager Tyler Evilsizer, and will play a vital role in the daily process of writing blogs for CRFB’s The Bottom Line, helping to research and write policy papers, and assisting the outreach staff in building broad support inside and outside of Washington for enacting and sticking to deficit reduction agreements.
 To assist in these projects, CRFB is seeking a well-qualified intern with strong writing and quantitative skills and with close attention to detail.

 THE ORGANIZATION: The Economic Policy Institute's mission is to achieve shared prosperity by raising the economic status of low- and middle-income Americans.
 To this end, EPI works to reshape the way policymakers think about the economy to persuade them to adopt policies that are good for working Americans.